jacobpalm/costa/_posts/2021-04-21-icon-editor-improved.md

 Say what you want about this solution, but it did save 120 kilobytes of disk space, at a very minor cost of performance.
 All existing icons have been converted to this new format - the Costa Image Format, or CIF for short.

-In the future, I might look into optimizing even further - even this new solution will waste 3 bits per pixel, which amounts to 3 kilobytes per icon.
-With the current count of 118 icons, that's 43 kilobytes.
+In the future, I might look into optimizing even further - even this new solution will waste 3 bits per pixel, which amounts to 0,38 kilobytes per icon.
+With the current count of 118 icons, that's roughly 44 kilobytes.